 What Is a Proforma Invoice?

-A proforma invoice is a preliminary document that estimates the cost of goods or services before they are delivered or shipped.
-It contains estimated expenses, terms of sale, and delivery schedules but does not require payment.
-This document guarantees that the customer and seller are on the same page before the order is confirmed.
+A proforma invoice is a preliminary document sent by a vendor to a customer to estimate the cost of goods or services before delivery or shipment.
+It includes estimated expenses, terms of sale, and delivery schedules, but does not require payment.
+It ensures both parties align before order confirmation.

-A proforma invoice’s principal aim is to provide a detailed breakdown of expenses, allowing the buyer to better comprehend the pricing and terms.
+A pro forma invoice’s primary aim is to provide a detailed breakdown of expenses, allowing the buyer to better understand the pricing and terms.
 It also helps businesses secure finance and gives the essential information for customs clearance, resulting in smoother international transactions and eliminating any delays.

 Key Components of a Proforma Invoice